Operations management: History

 The history of production and operation systems begins around 5000 B.C. when Sumerian priests developed the ancient system of recording inventories, loans, taxes, and business transactions.
-The next major historical application of operation systems occurred in 4000 B.C.
-It was during this time that the Egyptians started using planning, organization, and control in large projects such as the construction of the pyramids.
+The next major historical application of operation systems occurred in 4000 B.C., when the Egyptians started using planning, organization, and control in large projects such as the construction of the pyramids.
 By 1100 B.C., labor was being specialized in China; by about 370 B.C., Xenophon described the advantages of dividing the various operations necessary for the production of shoes among different individuals in ancient Greece:

 In the Middle Ages, kings and queens ruled over large areas of land.
 Loyal noblemen maintained large sections of the monarch's territory.
 This hierarchical organization in which people were divided into classes based on social position and wealth became known as the feudal system.
 In the feudal system, vassals and serfs produced for themselves and people of higher classes by using the ruler's land and resources.
 Although a large part of labor was employed in agriculture, artisans contributed to economic output and formed guilds.
 The guild system, operating mainly between 1100 and 1500, consisted of two types: merchant guilds, who bought and sold goods, and craft guilds, which made goods.
 Although guilds were regulated as to the quality of work performed, the resulting system was rather rigid, shoemakers, for example, were prohibited from tanning hides.

 Services were also performed in the Middle Ages by servants.
 They provided service to the nobility in the form of cooking, cleaning and providing entertainment.
 Court jesters were considered service providers.
 The medieval army could also be considered a service since they defended the nobility.